 Installation and maintenance (including annual inspections) must be completed by a professional, who will secure the correct building permits and ensure optimum efficiency through careful installation.

 Older wood burning fireplaces have low efficiency ratings (generally between five and ten percent) as a result of the open combustion design, which allows heated air to be drawn into the fire.
 An insert is a closed-door system that slows the fire and increases the fire temperature to facilitate complete combustion, resulting in 65 percent efficiency is some cases.
 An EPA-certified wood burning fireplace insert can provide added efficiency and significantly reduce the emissions from wood burning.

 Fuel type selection will hinge on fuel cost and availability, desire efficiency, appearance, and level of maintenance.
 Most fireplace inserts sold today are extremely efficient, making the choice preferential and tailored to the consumer’s needs.
 The five fuel options for inserts are pellet, coal, EPA-certified wood, natural gas, and propane.

 Inserts range in size, from very small to very large, and choosing one should be based entirely on the size of the opening of the existing fireplace.
 Before shopping, measure opening height, opening width, opening depth (top and bottom), rear width and the depth of the hearth (area in front of the fireplace).

 You should also check the owners manual for clearances to combustibles as this varies by make and model.

-Most inserts include fans to distribute heat into a room, as well as thermostats and remote controls for overall convenience.
+Most inserts include fans to distribute heat into a room, as well as thermostats and remote controls on gas units for overall convenience.